NebraLtd/Helium-Guides/docs/FAQs.md

 ## What is the antenna connector on the Hotspot?

-The indoor unit has a RP-SMA Female Connector on, and the outdoor unit has an N-Type connector on.
+The indoor unit has a RP-SMA Female Connector on, and the outdoor unit has an N-Type female connector on.

 ## What antenna is included with the Hotspot?